-Nikon changed this approach for D-series and tended more towards user-selected low shutter speed, determined solely depending upon shooting circumstances and focal-length being used for the shot.
+Nikon changed this approach for the D-series and tended more towards user-selected low shutter speed, determined solely depending upon shooting circumstances and focal length being used for the shot.
 It comes in handy when shooting fast-moving objects and avoiding blurs.

-The increased sensitivity also showed great results for low-light shooting and the reduction of background noise in footage.
+The increased sensitivity also showed excellent results for low-light shooting and reduced background noise in footage.

 If you don’t find even the highest number of ISO settings sufficient, using the ‘Night Vision’ option, you can take the sensor sensitivity up to ISO 102,400.
-Sensitivity increases, but the results turn out very grainy, disappointing for a brand as big as Nikon.
+Sensitivity increases, but the results are grainy and disappointing for a brand as big as Nikon.

 A rechargeable Nikon EN-EL14 Lithium-Ion battery powers D5100.

-Battery life mainly depends upon shooting circumstances, shooting modes, and camera settings et cetera but on average (CIPA-rating), the Nikon D5100 can take 660 images on a single charge.
+Battery life mainly depends upon shooting circumstances, shooting modes, camera settings, et cetera, but on average (CIPA-rating), the Nikon D5100 can take 660 images on a single charge.